REGIONAL BUILDING DEPARTMENT

 Yes, Carbon monoxide detectors are required if any work is done inside the home!
 The detector is an inexpensive purchase that could save you or your family's life!

-No. Any apartment or rental unit or commercial building must have a licensed contractor install gas or electric equipment.
+No. Any apartment, rental unit or commercial building must have a licensed contractor install gas or electric equipment.

 First, the contractor must be working for a licensed contractor within Pueblo County.
 If a home owner wants the Building Department to verify, a time will be set with the contractor, the home owner, and a mechanical inspector.